appfactorysrl/aqua-ad-widget/README.md

 - `autoGrow`: When true, uses the actual ad dimensions to set the aspect ratio (optional, default: false)
 - `adCount`: Number of ads to load for carousel functionality (optional, default: 1).
 When > 1, displays ads in a carousel with dot navigation.
 Use 'auto' to automatically load up to 5 ads
 - `borderRadius`: Border radius for rounded corners in pixels (optional, default: null).
 Applies to both image and video ads
+- `showProgressBar`: Whether to show the progress bar (optional, default: false).
+Displays a progress bar at the bottom of the widget
+- `progressBarColor`: The color of the progress bar (optional, default: Colors.white).
+Customizable progress bar color
 - `settings`: Custom settings for this widget instance (optional).
 Use `AquaSettings` to override global defaults for specific widgets
   - `adRefreshSeconds`: Override refresh interval
   - `carouselAutoAdvance`: Override carousel auto-advance